beamline/docs/docs/getting-started.md

 ```

 In this code, we assume the existence of a miner called `DiscoveryMiner` which produces output as an object with (sub)type `GraphvizResponse`.

+## Citation

+Please, cite this work as:

+* Andrea Burattin. "[Beamline: A comprehensive toolkit for research and development of streaming process mining](http://dx.doi.org/10.1016/j.simpa.2023.100551)".
+In *Software Impacts*, vol. 17 (2023).